sri85/okgit/README.md

 A cli tool for interacting with Github(Gitlab,Bitbucket coming soon).
 The cli tool aims to speed up the dev productivity by allowing devs to interact with Github/Bitbucket/Gitlab without having to leave their favorite commandline.
 The name is heavily inspired by voice assistant "Ok,Git".

+# Mission
+Aim of `okgit` is to make developers comfortable by reducing the times that developer needs to reach the mouse to interact with Github/Gitlab/Bitbucket.(atleast that's the hope )

+## Motivation
+Why `okgit`?
+Whilst there are tools out there to interact with **Github/Gitlab/Bitbucket**, `okgit` aims to be a single tool to interact with any of these services, without having to download or configure different tools .

+## Security
+`okgit` does not use /store the tokens , all the tokens that are used to continue to reside on the filesystem of your machine where `okgit` is installed.

 ## Installation
 ```